joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-03-ordo-salutis-iii-for-god-so-loved-the-world.md

 He brings down the ten plagues because to every single child of wrath who has ever walked the earth and will ever walk the earth, God relentlessly, passionately, lovingly pursues even to all of those who have exchanged God for themselves as a god.

->Romans 9:17-18 For the Scripture says to Pharaoh, "For this very purpose I have raised you up, that I might show my power in you, and that my name might be proclaimed in all the earth.”
-So then he has mercy on whomever he wills, and he hardens whomever he wills.
+>Romans 9:17-18 (CSB) For the Scripture tells Pharaoh, I raised you up for this reason so that I may display my power in you and that my name may be proclaimed in the whole earth. <sup> 18 </sup>So then, he has mercy on whom he wants to have mercy and he hardens whom he wants to harden.

 For His people, he has mercy.
 To others including Pharaoh, His love and pursuit only serve to harden their hearts.